 For example, reach stacker machines can stack full containers in the first row with a weight of approx. 42-45 tons 5 containers high, in the second row they can stack even 25-30 tons and in the 3rd row, they can still go up 20 tons.

 The machine offers different extensible rigs for each job.
 The wide range of products for reach stacker offers possibilities for different fields of handling besides containers.

 In addition to container handling, the transport of bulk goods, handling of wood, loading of loose material with hooks and pulleys are also included.

 Reach stacker manufacturers

 The most well-known manufacturers are the Swedish companies Kalmar Industries, SMV Konecranes, the Italian brands Fantuzzi, CVS Ferrari, the German brands Linde, Liebherr producers of a single reach stacker where the mast has the shape of a banana, besides The Hyster brand, PPM Terex, is still on the market.
-For many small terminals that do not have the economic means to buy a portal crane or a transtainer the reach stacker machines are a good alternative
+For many small terminals that do not have the economic means to buy a portal crane, the reach stacker machines are a good alternative

 Konecranes reach stacker